aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

 Description: "Automation with AVD"
 Give a description under "Generated Service Account Token" Specify the "valid until" date.
-Make sure you copy the generated password since you only get one chance to see it.
+Make sure to copy the generated password.
+You only get view it once.
 Click "Save" to exit the dialogue box.
 ```
 ![Figure: 2](../../../../media/account_settings.png)